-Through regular data analysis, each More able and Talented Co-Ordinator identifies pupils within the year group who are achieving the top levels/ grades across a range of subjects.
-These pupils are then included in the 'horizons' group and the Head of Year, along with the MAT co-ordinator plan tasks specifically aimed at increasing challenge and aspiration amongst their horizons pupils.
+Through regular data analysis, each department identifies pupils within the year group who are achieving the top levels/ grades in their subject.
+These pupils are then included in the MAT group and the Head of Department, along with their teachers, plan tasks specifically aimed at increasing challenge and aspiration amongst their MAT pupils.